 In Portugal and in Poland, the paper used for printing the banners' magazines is Programme for the Endorsement of Forest Certification (PEFC) certified or FSC and/or the companies producing it have ISO 14001 certification.
-This Report has also been produced at printers with FSC certified paper.
+This Annual Report will also be produced at printers with FSC certified paper.